lf-edge/ekuiper/docs/en_US/extension/external_func.md

 }
 ```

 In this example, there is no *body* specified thus all parameter fields are mapped to the query parameter.
-When calling `SearchMessage({"author":"Author","title":"Message1"})` in Kuiper SQL, it will be mapped to `GET /v1/messages?author=Author&title=Message1`.
+When calling `SearchMessage({"author":"Author","title":"Message1"})` in eKuiper SQL, it will be mapped to `GET /v1/messages?author=Author&title=Message1`.

 For more detail about the mapping syntax for protobuf, please check [adding transcoding mapping](https://cloud.google.com/endpoints/docs/grpc/transcoding#adding_transcoding_mappings) and [httprule](https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#httprule).